nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    after the alphabet is the index of the `Task` you created with respect to all the `Tasks` you ever created.

 #### 6.1.4 Notes about truncation
+(Eryn)
    * If the user input is too long, it is automatically truncated when displayed.
-   <br> e.g. if the user enters a `NAME` parameter that is 150 characters long, Jarvis will automatically truncate it to fit the given screen size.
+   <br> e.g. if the user enters a `NAME` that is 150 characters long, Jarvis will automatically truncate it to fit the given screen size.

 #### 6.1.5 Notes about Summary feature
    * As mentioned above in [4.1.1](#411-top-bar), the `Summary` feature is updated when Jarvis is